blogdron/EPGTV/README.md

  * `g` -  Preload all EPG TV cache for find TV programs (can be usefull)
  * `esc` - Close TV information

+## Configuration

+In the script directory there is a configuration file `conf.lua`, configure everything to your taste

 ## Notice

 EPG TV cache location stored in